MCV-Software/socializer/README.md

 When socializer starts, it will try to load your news items, wall and audios.
 At the moment there are only a few supported actions for   these items:

 * Audio files: You can play the currently selected song, view the song's details (including lyrics, if available), add or remove from your library, and download it to a desired place in your hard drive.
-You can find audio files in your news feed or in your own audios buffer.
+You can find audio files in your news feed or in your own audios buffers.
 * News feed's post: In your news feed buffer, you can press return in any post and socializer will open a new dialogue which can be different, depending in the kind of post you are when the return key was pressed.
 * At the moment you can't open your wall posts.